 That wraps up my latest creations.
 I hope you have enjoyed this glimpse into how I translate photos from my travels into unique artistic expressions.
 My hope is that my artwork will welcome viewers like old friends, and draw them into the narrative behind the art.
 Stay tuned to see what old friends February brings!

-If you have unusual animal sighting stories or other comments to share, please do so using the 'Leave a Comment' button at the top of this post.
+If you have comments you wish to share, please do so using the 'Leave a Comment' button at the top of this post.